 The V-6 is short on power going up steeper grades, but otherwise its performance will suffice for most drivers.
 After a sluggish startup, speed actually rises fairly rapidly.
 Jeep's 4.7-liter V-8 is an appealing compromise — closer to the V-6, though more refined.

 Ride comfort is appealing in each version.
 Surprisingly, the less-potent versions have felt a bit more stable on twisting roads and mountainous inclines.
 The Hemi edition eases through every forbidding offroad obstacle.
 The seats are exceptionally comfortable and have good support and fair side bolstering.
 Rear legroom is modest unless the front seats are well forward.

 SRT-tuned dampers, unique sway bars, special spring rates and suspension bushings are installed.
 Ride height has been lowered by an inch.
 Forged five-spoke aluminum wheels hold 20-inch tires.
 Brembo brake calipers are standard.
-The front fascia features integrated brake-cooling ducts and an air dam.
+The front features integrated brake-cooling ducts and an air dam.
 A center cutout accommodates dual 4-inch exhaust tips, and sill extensions help give the SRT8 a distinctive look.
 Back to top

 Select up to three models to compare with the 2007 Jeep Grand Cherokee.